 I would agree with that conclusion.

-However, the publication certainly gave the sense that the role of an IF is set to change in the coming years.
+However, their publication gave the sense that the role of an IF is set to change in the coming years.

 The report stressed the need for IFs to re-evaluate their role and strategies in favour of increased partnerships and collaboration with the private sector, embracing digital innovations and transforming their business models.